abelbakk/crappital/README.md

 │   └── server
 │       └── Dockerfile.deploy # container for the server, installs pm2 and runs the built Node.js app
-├── devcontainer.json # codespace config; sets root user, forwards ports, and runs the post-create script ├── docker-compose.yml # runs the platform services (Jenkins, Grafana, Prometheus) anddDevcontainer on a shared network with Docker socket access
+├── devcontainer.json # codespace config; sets root user, forwards ports, and runs the post-create script ├── docker-compose.yml # runs the platform services (Jenkins, Grafana, Prometheus) and Devcontainer on a shared network with Docker socket access
 ├── grafana
 │   └── provisioning
 │       ├── dashboards